WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/wechat.md

-WeChat is one-step payment method in case end-consumer is not required to authorize payment on his device.

-In case end-consumer has to authorize the payment with password or other equivalent (pin code, fingerprint, etc.) then WeChat payment has to be confirmed by follow-up CONFIRM request.
+WeChat Pay is one of China‘s leading payment methods.
+Since its start as a chat app, WeChat has grown to become a market-leading platform by connecting people, services, and businesses in China and around the world.

 !!!
 Tip

-    For more details regarding WeChat Pay, visit [Wirecard China Payment](https://www.wirecard.com/chinapayment/en/) website.
+    Visit [Wirecard](https://www.wirecard.com/payment-base/wechat-pay) website to find out all benefits of WeChat barcode payment.

+From retailer perspective, WeChat can be either one-step or two-step payment.
+In case end-consumer (buyer) is not prompted to authorize payment on his device then all is needed is one PURCHASE request.

+In case end-consumer has to authorize the payment with password or other equivalent (pin code, fingerprint, etc.) then initial PURCHASE request has to be confirmed by follow-up CONFIRM request.

 !!!
 Note